-The duty of the SSC Chair is to approve changes to the SSC membership, and plan and conduct SSC meetings and facilitate SSC discussions, all assisted by AHRI staff.
+The duty of the SSC Chair is to approve changes to the SSC membership, plan and conduct SSC meetings and facilitate SSC discussions, and approve STC voting membership for non-AHRI members, all assisted by AHRI staff.

-The SSC shall also have a Vice Chair, selected by the SSC Chair and approved by the members of the SSC, whose duty is to assist the SSC Chair.
+The SSC shall have a Vice Chair, selected by the SSC Chair, and approved by the members of the SSC, whose duty is to assist the SSC Chair.

-The SSC Chair and/or Vice Chair may be removed by the StdC Chair for any reason.
+The SSC Chair or Vice Chair, or both may be removed by the StdC Chair for any reason.